Application Integration

 BoolType(False)

-To an extent, the Python classes are loosely based on the object model in https://github.com/google/cel-go.
+The CEL types are all specializations of the obvious Python base types.
+To an extent, these Python classes are partially based on the object model in https://github.com/google/cel-go.
 We don’t need all the Go formalisms, however, and rely on Pythonic variants.

 import (